Ziyech reveals why he chose to join Chelsea | Goal.com

 Ajax playmaker Hakim Ziyech said he is joining Chelsea in the summer because of their attacking style of football.

-The move to England will be the 26-year-old's first adventure outside of Netherlands having previously played for Heerenveen and Twente in the Dutch Eredivisie.
+The move to England will be the 26-year-old's first adventure outside of the Netherlands having previously played for Heerenveen and Twente in the Eredivisie.

 In his reaction, Ziyech expressed his delight as he looks forward to playing in the Premier League.